Guillermo Vazquez

 -

-Dr. Vazquez did his undergraduate work at the National University of the South in Argentina, where he also received his Ph.D. in Biochemistry in 1997.
-He completed a von Humboldt Visiting Fellowship in Pharmacology at the Freie Universitat in Berlin, Germany (1997) and a Visiting Postdoctoral Fellowship in the Signal Transduction Division at the National Institute of Environmental Health Sciences in North Carolina (2001-2006).
-Dr. Vazquez has been a faculty member of the College of Medicine and Life Sciences at University of Toledo (UT) since 2007 and is currently a tenured Professor in the Department of Physiology and Pharmacology within that College.
-He also serves as the Associate Director of the Center for Hypertension and Precision Medicine and Director of the MSBS in Medical Sciences program, both in this institution.
+Dr. Vazquez completed his undergraduate and doctoral studies in Biochemistry at the National University of the South in Argentina, earning his Ph.D. in 1997.
+He pursued advanced training as a von Humboldt Visiting Fellow in Pharmacology at the Freie Universität in Berlin, Germany (1997), followed by a Visiting Postdoctoral Fellowship in the Signal Transduction Division at the National Institute of Environmental Health Sciences in North Carolina (2001–2006).

 Publications